I played the 'Kings Dilemma' in which the prestigious aristocrats who support the king fight for power while helping political decisions.

 The contents are a rule manual, 12 family screens, and 1 world map.

-The family screen has the aristocratic symbols and patterns that make up the council.
+The family screen has the symbols and patterns of the aristocrats that make up the council.

-The world map is not absolutely necessary for the progress of the game, but it is a map that shows the terrain that appears in the story of the game at a glance, making it an item that deepens your understanding of the world view.
+The world map is not absolutely necessary for the progress of the game, but it is a map that shows the terrain that appears in the story of the game at a glance, and it is an item that deepens the understanding of the world view.

 There were also tokens in the box.
 It fits in cardboard and has cuts, so it can be removed without using scissors or a cutter.

-A kingdom board that shows the internal affairs of the kingdom.
+A kingdom board showing the state of the kingdom's internal affairs.

-There are a total of 15 cover tiles, which are the same size as the cards, and 3 types of kingdom cards, abstention, approval, and opposition, and 6 'secret policy' cards.
+There are a total of 15 cover tiles, which are the same size as the cards, and 3 types of abstention, approval, and disapproval kingdom cards, and 6 'secret policy' cards.

 The inner box looks like this.
 It contains a large number of envelopes, and it is a mechanism to open the specified envelope as the game progresses.